hisacro/knowndict/README.md

 Supports online and offline dictionaries.

 You can import dictionaries in the "stardict" format.
 Instructions are in the app.
-Stardict format dictionaries can be downloaded from  [tuxor1337.frama.io/firedict][1]
+Stardict format dictionaries can be downloaded from

+* [tuxor1337.frama.io/firedict][1] list complied by developer of firedict, a dictionary for firefoxOS
+* [Multilingual dictionaries based on Wiktionary][7]
 ## Build

 ```